jmatta697/matta_bc/README.txt

 notes:
 - Multiple digit numbers cannot have spaces between digits (ex.
 32 cannot be expressed as 3 2) when passing an expression as a command line argument without quotes
+- Two comparisons cannot be combined in one expression such as 234<=23==1; this will cause a panic.
+Some other double comparisons are allowed such as 344<567==1.
 - Multiplication cannot be done by (2)(3) or 2(3), must be (2)*(3) or 2*(3).
 - Variable names must start with a lowercase letter.
 They may only contain lowercase letters and numbers.
 - Variable names must end in numbers, if they include numbers.
 Varibale names cannot have numbers inside name